shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-element.md

 ### The storefront view

-First let"s adjust the code for our block from our last guide.
+First, let's adjust the code for our block from our last guide.

 {% code title="<plugin root>/src/Resources/views/storefront/block/cms-block-cms-button.html.twig" %}
 {% raw %}